Best daily deals

 Joe Hindy / Android Authority

-Google Keep is arguably the most popular note taking app right now.
+Google Keep is arguably the most popular note-taking app right now.
 It uses a very colorful, Material Design-inspired interface that both looks great and is highly functional.
 Notes show up as cards that you can quickly scroll through and select.
-The app has Google Drive integration so you can access them online if you need to.
-Additionally, it has voice notes, to-do notes, and you can set reminders and share notes with people.
+The app has Google Drive integration, so you can access them online if you need to.
+Additionally, it has voice notes and to-do notes, and you can set reminders and share notes with people.
 There is just enough to be super useful without being bloated.
 It also has Android Wear support if you need that.
-We have a pretty good tutorial for Google Keep here here if you need it.
+We have a pretty good tutorial for Google Keep here if you need it.
 Microsoft OneNote has a lot of the same features for the same price tag.
 You can go with Microsoft if you don’t want Google Keep Notes.

 LectureNotes

-LectureNotes was one of the first really good note taking apps for students and academics.
+LectureNotes is one of the oldest note-taking apps for students and academics.
 It was one of the earliest apps to include stylus support and continues to be one of the best with that feature now.
-There is support for OneNote and Evernote along with PDF support, audio and video recording capabilities (for recording lectures or meetings), and a lot more.
+There is support for OneNote and Evernote, along with PDF support, audio and video recording capabilities (for recording lectures or meetings), and a lot more.
 It employs an open layout that’s great for writing notes or typing them if needed.
 There are enough tools there for almost any college student or anyone else who needs to take detailed notes.
 We recommend checking out the free trial before buying it.
 It’s not great for general use, but it’s definitely great for academia.

 Microsoft OneNote